Cosmo/LEGO-Sets/README.md

 # LEGO-Sets

-I keep forgetting which LEGO sets I own.
+I keep forgetting which LEGO sets I own (thanks mom and dad, btw!).
 So here's an uncomplete list:

 ## System